 In the Netherlands, arbitration has traditionally been the most important form of dispute resolution (along with court litigation), particularly for the resolution of construction or trade disputes.
-Such disputes are usually brought before the Netherlands Arbitration Institute (NAI), which recently celebrated its 70th anniversary, or the Arbitration Board for the Building Industry.
+Such disputes are usually brought before the Netherlands Arbitration Institute (NAI) or the Arbitration Board for the Building Industry.
 The Netherlands is also renowned as a place for arbitration of international disputes.
-There are many reasons why the Netherlands is an attractive seat for international arbitration; as the host state of many international courts and tribunals - including the International Court of Justice, the Permanent Court of Arbitration and the International Criminal Court, as well as many specialised arbitration institutions - the Netherlands offers a favourable legal and logistical environment for accommodating, administering and conducting international arbitral proceedings.
+There are many reasons why the Netherlands is an attractive seat for international arbitrations; as the host state of many international courts and tribunals - including the International Court of Justice, the Permanent Court of Arbitration and the International Criminal Court, as well as many specialised arbitration institutions - the Netherlands offers a favourable legal and logistical environment for accommodating, administering and conducting international arbitrational courts and the International Criminal Court, as well as many specialised arbitration institutions - the Netherlands offers a favourable legal and logistical environment for accommodating, administering and conducting international arbitrational arb

-In 2018, the Court of Arbitration for Art (CAfA) was established by the NAI together with Authentication in Art, a not-for-profit foundation that promotes best practice in art, particularly in art authentication.
-The CAfA administers domestic and international arbitrations conducted by arbitrators with significant expertise in art and art law.

-Another welcome addition is The Hague Hearing Centre, a short distance from the Peace Palace.
-In autumn 2019, the official International Opening Conference of this new centre is due to take place.
-This dedicated hearing centre offers state-of-the-art hearing facilities and is meant to serve various purposes, including the further facilitation of international arbitration in the Netherlands while supplementing the under-capacity of the Peace Palace and the accommodation of the Dutch local division of the Unified Patent Court.
+Recently, the Court of Arbitration for Art (CAA) was established by the NAI together with Authentication in Art, a not-for-profit foundation that promotes best practice in art, particularly in art authentication.
+The CAA will administer domestic and international arbitrations conducted by arbitrators with significant art and art law expertise.
+Another welcome addition is The Hague Hearing Centre, which recently opened its doors a short distance away from the Peace Palace.
+This dedicated hearing centre offers state-of-the art hearing facilities and is meant to serve various purposes including the further facilitation of international arbitration in the Netherlands while supplementing the under-capacity of the Peace Palace and the accommodation of the Dutch local division of the Unified Patent Court.
 A much-welcomed added benefit of seating arbitral proceedings in the Netherlands is that it has cost advantages over more expensive European venues such as Paris, Geneva or London.